folio-org/mod-inventory-update/README.md

 Copyright (C) 2019-2020 The Open Library Foundation

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file "[LICENSE](LICENSE)" for more information.

 ## Purpose

 Mod-inventory-update is an Okapi service that can be put in front of mod-inventory-storage (Inventory Storage) for populating the storage with Instances, holdings and items according to one of multiple different update schemes.

 ## API

 Inventory Update so far supports two different update schemes implemented by two different end-points, which both accepts PUT requests with a payload of an [Inventory Record Set JSON body](ramls/inventory-record-set.json).
-An inventory record set is a set of records including an Inventory Instance and an array of holdings records with embedded arrays of items
+An inventory record set is a set of records including an Inventory Instance, and an array of holdings records with embedded arrays of items

+### `/inventory-upsert-hrid`

-* `/inventory-upsert-hrid`  _updates an Instance as well as its associated holdings and items based on incoming HRIDs on all three record types.
-If an instance with the incoming HRID does not exist in storage already, the new Instance is inserted otherwise the existing instance is updated - thus the term 'upsert'.
+Updates an Instance as well as its associated holdings and items based on incoming HRIDs on all three record types.
+If an instance with the incoming HRID does not exist in storage already, the new Instance is inserted, otherwise the existing instance is updated - thus the term 'upsert'.

 This means that HRIDs are required to be present from the client side in all three record types.

-The API will detect if holdings and/or items have disappeared from the instance since last update and remove them.
+The API will detect if holdings and/or items have disappeared from the Instance since last update and in that case remove them from storage.
 It will also detect if new holdings or items on the Instance existed already on a different Instance in storage and then move them over to the incoming Instance.
-The IDs (UUIDs) on any pre-existing Instances, holdings records and items will be preserved in this process, thus avoiding to break any external UUID based references to these records, except in the case of actual deletes of holdings/items._
+The IDs (UUIDs) on any pre-existing Instances, holdings records and items will be preserved in this process, thus avoiding breaking any external UUID based references to these records.

+The Inventory Record Set, that is PUT to the end point, may contain relations to other Instances, for example the kind of relationships that tie multipart monographs together or relations pointing to preceding or succeeding titles.
+Based on a comparison with the set of relationships that may be registered for the Instance in storage already, relationships will be created and/or deleted (updating relationships is obsolete).

+#### Provisional Instances created when related Instance doesn't exist yet

+If an upsert request comes in with a relation to an Instance that doesn't already exist in storage, a provisional Instance will be created, provided that the request contains sufficient data as required for creating the provisional Instance - like any mandatory Instance properties.

+#### Deletion of Instance-to-Instance relations

+Only existing relationships that are explicitly omitted in the request will be deleted.
+This is to say that special care needs to be taken here, since a relation between two Instances will appear as a relation on either Instance.

+Say "Instance A" is the parent (or preceding) Instance and "Instance B" is the child (or succeeding) Instance.
+"Instance A" will thus have a child relation, which is the exact same relation as "Instance B"'s parent relation.

+However, some clients may only report relations in one direction.
+For example, "Instance B" references its parent but " Instance A" has no mention of its child.
+Just because "Instance A" doesn't reference its child doesn't mean that there should be no child relation or that the relation should be deleted.

+The API thus distinguishes between a request with no relations mentioned and a request with an empty list of relations.
+With the former request no action will be taken regarding relations, whereas the latter is considered and explicit omission of a given type of relations that should trigger a delete of such relations if they exist.

+#### Instance DELETE requests

+The API supports DELETE requests, which would delete the Instance with all of its associated holdings records and items and any relations it might have to other Instances.

+### `/shared-inventory-upsert-matchkey`

-* `/shared-inventory-upsert-matchkey`  _inserts or updates an Instance based on whether an Instance with the same matchkey  exists in storage already.
-The matchkey is typically generated from a combination of metadata in the bibliographic record, and the API has logic for that, but if an Instance comes in with a readymade `matchKey`, the end-point will used that instead.
-This API will replace (not update) existing holdings and items on the Instance when updating the Instance.
+Inserts or updates an Instance based on whether an Instance with the same matchKey exists in storage already.
+The matchKey is typically generated from a combination of metadata in the bibliographic record, and the API has logic for that, but if an Instance comes in with a ready-made `matchKey`, the end-point will use that instead.

+This API will replace (not update) existing holdings and items on the Instance, when updating the Instance.
 Clients using this end-point must in other words expect the UUIDs of previously existing holdings records and items to be lost on Instance update.
-The scheme updates a so called shared Inventory, that is, an Inventory shared by multiple institutions that have agreed on this matchkey mechanism to identify "same" Instances.
+The scheme updates a so-called shared Inventory, that is, an Inventory shared by multiple institutions that have agreed on this matchKey mechanism to identify "same" Instances.
 The end-point will mark the shared Instance with an identifier for each Institution that contributed to the Instance.
-When updating an Instance from one of the institutions, the end-point will take care to replace only those existing holdings records and items that came from that particular institution before._
+When updating an Instance from one of the institutions, the end-point will take care to replace only those existing holdings records and items that came from that particular institution before.

+This API does not support Instance-to-Instance relationships.

-Both APIs come with a DELETE option to remove an Instance with its holdings and items.
-In case of the shared inventory update, the shared Instance is not deleted, rather the data coming from a given library that contributed to that Instance is removed - like the local record identifier from that library on the Instance as well as holdings and items previously attached to the Instance from that library.
+The API supports DELETE requests as well, but the shared Instance is not deleted on DELETE requests; rather the data coming from a given library that contributed to that Instance are removed - like the local record identifier from that library on the Instance as well as any holdings and items previously attached to the Instance from that library.

-### Details of the matching mechanism using a match key
+#### Details of the matching mechanism using a match key

 Based on select properties of the incoming Instance, Inventory Match will construct a match key and query Inventory Storage for it to determine if an instance with that key already exists.